roman/Haskell-capataz/docs/tutorial.md

     (teardown capataz >>= print) -- (8)
 ```

-We start the `main` sub-routine building a capataz using the `forkCapataz` function.
+We start the `main` sub-routine building a capataz instance, using the `forkCapataz` function.

-`(0)` We start by importing a lot of symbols from our Capataz library; when using this library, we need to provide many settings that will define the restart mechanisms for the threads we want to keep running despite errors
+`(0)` We import many symbols from our Capataz library; we need to provide some settings that will determine the restart mechanisms for the threads we want to keep running (despite any errors that could happen).

-`(1)` its first argument is a set of options for the capataz, in this example, we are overwriting some of them
+`(1)` its first argument is a set of options for the capataz instance, in this example, we are overwriting some default values.

 `(2)` One of the options we overwrite is the `capatazRestartStrategy`.
-Currently, the possible values may be:
+Some of the values may be:

 * `OneForOne` -- if a monitored sub-routine fails, the capataz will only restart the failing one

 * `AllForOne` -- if a monitored sub-routine fails, the capataz will restart all sub-routines that are currently monitoring

-`(3)` The `notifyEvent` function will emit a `CapatazEvent` record that emits events that indicate the current status of the capataz, in this simple example, we are using the `pPrint` (pretty print) function to debug it.
+`(3)` We set the `notifyEvent` function, which emits `CapatazEvent` records.
+They indicate the current status of the capataz instance; in this simple example, we are using the `pPrint` (pretty print) function to debug the capataz instance execution.

-We continue the example by spawning a few worker sub-routines, for this, we use the `forkWorker` function.
+We continue the example by spawning a few _workers_ (a.k.a. the supervised `IO ()` sub-routines).
+For this, we use the `forkWorker` function.

-`(4)` As well as the `forkCapataz` function, `forkWorker` receives an options record, in this example, we are setting an explicit name for the workers.
+`(4)` As well as the `forkCapataz` function, `forkWorker` receives an options record.
+In this example, we are setting an explicit name for the workers.

-`(5)` We are also specifying the `workerRestartStrategy`; this can be:
+`(5)` We are also specifying the `workerRestartStrategy` which may be:

 * `Permanent` -- The sub-routine will _always_ get restarted, even it finishes without any errors.
-This strategy is ideal to monitor servers.
+This strategy is ideal to monitor long-running servers.

-* `Transient` -- The sub-routine gets restarted, if and only if it fails, if it completes without any errors, the capataz will drop the sub-routine.
-This strategy is ideal to monitor one time executions.
+* `Transient` -- The sub-routine gets restarted, if and only if it fails with an error, if it completes without any errors, the capataz instance will drop the sub-routine from its supervision.
+This strategy is ideal to monitor one-time execution sub-routines.

-* `Temporary` -- The sub-routine will not be restarted, even in the cause of failure, used for non-important executions.
+* `Temporary` -- The sub-routine will not be restarted, even in the cause of failure, used for non-important sub-routines.

-`(6)` Then, we pass an `IO` sub-routine to execute in a monitored thread (in this particular example, our number process spawner).
-This approach is no different from using `forkIO`.
-Note the capataz created on step (1) is the last parameter to the `forkWorker` function.
+`(6)` We pass our `spawnProcessNumber` sub-routine to execute it in a supervised thread.
+This approach is no different from using a simple `forkIO`.
+Note the capataz instance created in step `(1)` is the last parameter to the `forkWorker` function.

-`(7)` We can convert the capataz sub-routine into an [`async`](https://hackage.haskell.org/package/async)
+`(7)` We can convert the capataz sub-routine into an [`async`](https://hackage.haskell.org/package/async) to join the supervisor thread to the main thread.

-`(8)` We made sure that we cleaned up the capataz and supervised sub-routine threads using the [`teardown`](https://hackage.haskell.org/package/teardown) API.
+`(8)` We make sure that we cleaned up the capataz instance and supervised sub-routine threads using the [`teardown`](https://hackage.haskell.org/package/teardown) API.

 ## Try it out!